laurentperrinet/Perrinet20PredictiveProcessing/README.md

 strategies.
 Those exist at different time-scales, from rapid adaption mechanisms, to a slower learning of connections, or to the long-term evolution of hyper- parameters.
-In particular, it is yet not completely understood how SNNs perform a spike-lime dependent plasticity.
+In particular, it is yet not completely understood how SNNs perform a spike-time dependent plasticity.
 This is a future challenge in our understanding of the science of predictive processes in vision.